 As well as the obvious financial rewards, doing business with a large firm will bring you credibility and the confidence to grow quickly.
 Once you have sold to one large organisation, it becomes easier to get a foot in the door with the next one.

 However, meeting the needs of a "big fish" can place an enormous strain on your business.
 You need to ensure you can supply what they want, when they want.
 You might have to spend much more time liaising with the client.

 Pitching to retailers

 Setting up meetings with corporate decision-makers can be difficult.
 Ideally, you or one of your sales team should be able to pick up the phone, talk to a senior buyer and fix up an appointment to pitch your product or service.
-However, buyers are busy people, so be persistent and be prepared for knock-backs.
+However, buyers are busy people, so you'll need to be persistent and be prepared for knock-backs.

 Make sure you research the business you're pitching to, so when you get the opportunity to speak to a buyer you can be clear why your offer will appeal to them.
 Be concise and demonstrate how your product or service can help them.